nqpz/supermarket/ideas.md

 though the player knows them (limitation in choices, graphically maybe the right choice is just grayed out)

+If you try to take an item while already taking some item, you will forget the first one and won't be able to retake it.
+Maybe you can get distracted by music or other sounds.

 ---

 another shopper who refuses to budge

 -> have to walk around the aisle

+---

+People can get angry if there are not enough groceries stocked.
+Usually groceries will be restocked by the store personnel, but not if they give up working at the store due to a bad working environment.
+If you can aid in causing a bad working environment without being thrown out, you can thereby indirectly cause the shoppers to get angry.
+Maybe you can blame other shoppers for your chaos.

 # Relations